GeovanniG/Pet-App/README.md

 ### Objective
 The objective was to work with a tougher API.
-A database was also going to be integrated but it did not seem like a great idea.
+A database was also going to be integrated but it no longer seemed like a great idea (API seemed to volatile).